-The following referenced documents are indispensable for the application of this Standard.
+The following referenced documents are indispensable for the application of this part of ECMA-275.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

 ISO 266, Acoustics - Preferred frequencies for measurements